dmitryikh/leaves/README.md

 Documentation is hosted on godoc ([link](https://godoc.org/github.com/dmitryikh/leaves)).
 Documentation contains complex usage examples and full API reference.
 Some additional information about usage examples can be found in [leaves_test.go](leaves_test.go).

+## Compatibility

+Most _leaves_ features are tested to be compatible with old and coming versions of GBRT libraries.
+In [compatibility.md](compatibility.md) one can found detailed report about _leaves_ correctness against different versions of external GBRT libraries.

 Some additional information on new features and backward compatibility can be found in [NOTES.md](NOTES.md).

 ## Benchmark